perladvent/perldotcom/content/legacy/_doc_FMTEYEWTK_style_slide3.md

 -   \`It is very hard to get things both right (coherent and correct) and usable (consistent enough, attractive enough).' --Dennis Ritchie
 -   Strive always to create code that is functional, minimal, flexible, and understandable -- not necessarily in that order.
 -   Think first.
 Then hack.
 Now throw it out.
 Repeat.
 Fred Brooks says, \`Build one to throw away.'
-Always rewrite your code from scratch, preferably **twice**. just as did it with drafts of papers in grammar school.
+Always rewrite your code from scratch, preferably **twice**.
+Just as I did it with drafts of papers in grammar school.
 It improves understanding, gets the creative juices flowing, and produces a far finer end-product.
 -   Sometimes making code shorter improves maintainability; other times it does not.

 ------------------------------------------------------------------------